Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/PolicyHack.md

 3. Azure Defender for Cloud

     - Create an initative, assignment and Azure Pipeline that deploys and configures Azure Defender for Cloud
+    - Consider the custom policies already available in the Azure Landing Zones that are already [synced into this repoistory](../modules/policies/definitions).
+These Policies and Intiatives are documented in the [Security Control Mapping spreadsheeet](../docs/Danmark-azure-security-benchmark-v3.0.xlsx)
+    - consider how to handle [exceptions](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/exemption-structure) for this assignment

 ---
 &nbsp;